The Chermette family has always been passionate about the art of making wine and its motto is the following.

 Then comes fall and harvest time.
 The harvest remains traditional with two teams of 25 Polish cutters, one in Saint Vérand and the other in the crus.

-We are committed to strictly respect the specifications.
-The aim is to promote sustainable viticulture that respects the environment, to ensure the production of healthy and high quality grapes and above all to use natural regulatory mechanisms.
+We are committed to rigorously complying with the specifications.
+The aim is to promote sustainable viticulture that respects the environment, to ensure the production of healthy, high-quality grapes and to use, above all, natural regulating mechanisms.
 We promote long-term soil balance and reduce water, soil and air pollution.

 We are always waiting for the optimal maturity to fix the date of the harvest thanks to the numerous monitoring of maturity in the plots.
 We notice that it is getting earlier and earlier.

-This is always done manually, in order to preserve the integrity of the cluster, remove the leaves and pre-sort the grapes.
+This is always done manually, in order to preserve the integrity of the cluster, remove the leaves and pre-selection of grapes.

 After the transport of the harvest to the vat, a passage on the sorting table can be carried out if necessary by our team in order to keep only the best.